 The tax benefits offered for contributions made to your superannuation fund are capped.
-The super contributions up to $25,000 per financial year are taxed at 15%, while any contribution above the limit attracts additional tax.
-If you have some extra savings you want to invest for your retirement, you earn more than $37,000 and less than $263,157, then extra contributions may be something you want to consider.
+The super contributions up to $27,500 per financial year are taxed at 15%, while any contribution above the limit attracts additional tax.
+If you have some extra savings you want to invest for your retirement, you earn more than $42,016 and have less than $1.7M in your super fund, then extra contributions may be something you want to consider.

 In addition to the mandatory employer contributions to your super fund, you can also make extra super contributions.
-If you earn more than $37,000 and less than $263,157 per financial year, it could be beneficial to make extra contributions to your super account to save for retirement and obtain tax benefits.
+If you earn more than $42,016 per financial year, it could be beneficial to make extra contributions to your super account to save for retirement and obtain tax benefits.

 Pre-Tax Contributions: Pre-tax contributions are taken out of your salary before you get paid, this means your taxable salary will be reduced and will provide you with a higher tax benefit.
 You can make extra contributions to the super fund by asking your employer to pay a part of your pre-tax salary into the super account.
 These contributions are termed as salary sacrifice or salary packaging and are taxed at a concessional rate of 15%, irrespective of your normal tax rate.
-However, please keep in mind that the total of employer contributions and salary sacrifice cannot be more than $25,000 per year.
+However, please remember that the total employer contributions and salary sacrifice cannot be more than $27,500 per year.

 Superannuation funds and super contributions form a strong foundation for life after retirement.
 If your super contributions are well managed, you can not only save taxes but also save more for your retirement.
 The following strategies can be used effectively to manage your super contributions and grow your investment balance.